Zagreb: Sports

-In northern Trešnjevka lays Dom sportova, a sports center that features six halls, of which the largest two have a seating capacity of 5,000 and 3,100 people.
-This center is used for various sports: basketball, handball, volleyball, hockey, gymnastics, tennis, and others, as well as music events.
+In northern Trešnjevka lays Dom sportova, a sports centre that features six halls, of which the largest two have a seating capacity of 5,000 and 3,100 people.
+This centre is used for various sports: basketball, handball, volleyball, hockey, gymnastics, tennis, and others, as well as music events.
 Sports Park Mladost, situated on the embankment of the Sava river, has an Olympic-size swimming pool, smaller indoor and outdoor swimming pools, a sunbathing terrace, 16 tennis courts as well as basketball, volleyball, handball, football and field hockey courts.
 A volleyball sports hall is within the park.
-Sports and recreational center "Šalata", located in the neighborhood Šalata only a couple hundred meters from the Ban Jelačić Square, includes nine tennis courts, four of which are covered in the winter to protect from the cold, as well as swimming pools which are open during the summer, basketball courts and football fields.
+Sports and recreational centre "Šalata", located in the neighborhood Šalata only a couple hundred meters from the Ban Jelačić Square, includes nine tennis courts, four of which are covered in the winter to protect from the cold, as well as swimming pools which are open during the summer, basketball courts and football fields.
 Many of the fields are used by sports clubs.
 Outdoor ice skating is available during the winter.
 Maksimir Tennis Center, located in the neighborhood of Ravnice, east of downtown, consists of 22 outside and 4 inside tennis courts, and one squash court.
 There are currently seven pool complexes across the city.
 Since the city doesn't have many skate parks, skaters can only skate in a few locations in Zagreb, them being Jarun, Špansko and Vrapče (which is a DIY skate park built by volunteers).
 Zagreb Hippodrome offers recreational horseback riding and horse races, able to house 175 horses.
 It has been used for mass gatherings and concerts.

 Arena Zagreb is the main and the biggest arena in the city, with a total of 16,500 seats.
 It hosted the 2009 World Men's Handball Championship.
 The Dražen Petrović Basketball Hall is the home arena of Cibona, one of the main basketball clubs in the city, with a seating capacity of 5017 people.
 It is located next to the 94 m tall Cibona Tower.
 The 35,123-seat Maksimir Stadium is the largest stadium in the city and home to Dinamo Zagreb.
 Opened in 1912, it has undergone many transformations, but was never completely finished.
 The stadium is located next to the Svetice Recreational and Sports Complex and Maksimir Park.

-Some of the most notable sport clubs in Zagreb are: GNK Dinamo Zagreb, KHL Medveščak Zagreb, RK Zagreb, KK Cibona, KK Zagreb, KK Cedevita, NK Zagreb, HAVK Mladost and others.
+Most notable sports clubs include football teams GNK Dinamo Zagreb and NK Zagreb, basketball clubs KK Cibona, KK Zagreb, and KK Cedevita, ice hockey club KHL Medveščak Zagreb, handball team RK Zagreb, and water polo club HAVK Mladost.